flexycode/CCPRGG1L_ACTIVITY_COM23P/README.md

 3. Make your changes and commit them.
 4. Push your changes to your forked repository.
 5. Submit a pull request to the main repository.
-6. REMINDER DON'T COMMIT IN THE MAIN BRANCH!!!~ just pull request only and we will review it first.

 ### 🧠 Submitting Changes